creatis-ULTIM/creatis-ULTIM.github.io/collections/_posts/2025-11-28-MultiLensArray.md

 # Download presentation

-The presentation made to present this work is here:
+The presentation made to present this work is <a href="https://creatis-ultim.github.io/collections/images/MultiLens/Tamraoui.pptx">here</a>.